jwarlander/jndi_problem/README.md

 # The Problem

-When having more than one table input / output step in a transformation, and running it using `pan.sh` instead of through Spoon, the JNDI connections will apparently get mixed up, and be assigned to the wrong steps.
+When having more than one table input / output step in a transformation, and running it using Carte or Pan instead of through Spoon, the JNDI connections will apparently get mixed up, and be assigned to the wrong steps.
 This can be anything from annoying but benign (when the involved databases have entirely different schemas), to completely disastrous (if the same table exists in both